If you have a technical question that we have not answered here, please email us and we will get back to you within 48 hours.

 Q. I downloaded one of your programs called program.zip how can I run it?

 A. Files ending in .zip are compressed files.
 To open these files in Windows usually you just have to double-click it and it will open as a folder.
-If you use an older version of Windows you will need an unzip program such as 7-Zip or WinZip.
-You can find 7-Zip here: http://www.7-zip.org/ and WinZip here: http://www.winzip.com/.
+If you use an older version of Windows you will need an unzip program such as 7-Zip (http://www.7-zip.org/) or WinZip (http://www.winzip.com/).
 Once you have installed an unzip program like 7-Zip, when you double-click on a .zip file you will see the contents of the zipped file.
 Then you can unzip the contents of the zipped file to a temporary file location such as C:\Temp.

 Q. OK I figured out how to unzip the file but how do I install the program.

 A. To install the program double-click on the installer file, usually called SETUP.EXE or INSTALL.EXE.
 This will start the installation process.